Uroboros67/rak_killer/README.md

 Version ver_2 has PCB fields for two SMD 1206 resistors and a pinout directly under i2c like INA219.

 After uploading the modified bootloader, it is possible to upgrade the firmware via Bluetooth.
-You need the 'nRF Connect' program with MTU = 23 and the firmware.zip file
+You need the 'nRF Connect' program with MTU = 23 and the firmware.zip file or 'DFU' program with the number of packets set to 10.

 Good luck :)
 -